 The Platinum Card® from American Express Statement Credits

-- $300 Equinox credit: Up to $25 per month on select Equinox and Equinox+ memberships.
+- $300 Equinox credit: Get up to $25 back each month on the Equinox+ digital fitness app, or select Equinox memberships when you pay with your Platinum Card®.
 Enrollment required.

 - $300 SoulCycle credit: Toward the purchase of up to 15 SoulCycle at-home bikes per calendar year through Equinox+ (minimum 12-month Equinox+ membership required).